-While many of our gardens start winding down in September, southern areas of the United States are coming into prime gardening season.
-Even if you garden in the northern regions, there are still things you can plant this month to keep your vegetable garden producing well.
-Find out more about what to plant in September, and begin a fall garden.
+While many gardens may start winding down in September, southern areas of the United States are coming into the prime gardening season.
+Even if you maintain a garden in the northern regions, there are still fast-growing vegetables that you can plant in September to keep your vegetable garden producing well.
+Find out more about what to plant in September and begin a fall garden.

 Autumn is an ideal time to take advantage of the cooler weather.
-Depending on where you live, some vegetables and herbs grow just as well in the fall as they do in the spring.
+Depending on where you live, some root vegetables and salad greens grow just as well in the fall as they do in the spring.
 Growing an autumn garden allows you to keep fresh produce on the table without having to tend to a garden in the hot summer sun.

-You will just want to know when the first frost is expected.
-Then you can plan your fall garden based on that information.
-To find out that date, determine the number of days to maturity per vegetable then count back the number of days from the first average frost date.
+To plan your fall garden, you will need to find out when your area typically expects its first frost.
+To find when you need to get your seeds in the ground, determine the number of days to maturity per vegetable then count back the number of days from the first average frost date.
 Maturity information is typically on seed packets.

-Most everything you plant in spring you can grow in your fall garden, too.
-These are cool season plants, meaning they will tolerate a light frost, thrive in short daylight hours, and perform best with mild temperatures.
+Most everything you plant in the spring can be grown in your fall garden, too.
+Spring-sown seeds are considered cool-season plants, meaning they will tolerate a light frost, thrive in short daylight hours, and perform best with mild temperatures.
 Some vegetables even taste better when nipped by a light frost.

 Vegetables by Region

-Below are lists organized by U.S. region of which vegetables and herbs you can plant in September.
+Below are lists organized by U.S. region featuring the vegetables and herbs you can plant in September.
 Unless specifically listed as "transplants," the items in this list can be directly sown in your garden during September.
-Check out all of the veggies that you can plant in September.

 Northern U.S., Midwest, and Southern Canada

-These vegetables can be planted in the fall throughout the Central U.S. and Midwest:
+These vegetables can be planted in the fall throughout the North and Midwest:

 New England and the Mid-Atlantic Region

-Whether you're in Massachusetts or Maryland, these veggies do well when planted in September:
+Whether you are in Massachusetts or Maryland, these veggies do well when planted in September:

 - Bok Choy